FusionAuth/fusionauth-site/site/_posts/2020-09-01-microservices-gateway.md

 If you wanted to explore this further, you could:

 * Add more users and roles; for example, a `branch-manager` role which can view the products for a certain branch.
-* Build out a products and branches tables.
+* Build out products and branches tables and have the microservices return dynamic data.
 * Build an application to display available products.

 Happy coding!